-The current service cost funding excess of \$77,980,000 for 2024 is the amount by which total member and employer required contributions are expected to exceed the Plan's current service cost and may be applied towards funding the Plan's going concern unfunded liability.
-We also note, however, that these excess contributions are not sufficient to amortize the unfunded liability.
-One year of interest at 5.80% on the current unfunded liability of \$1,617,042,000 amounts to \$93,788,000, and as such, the unfunded liability is expected to grow during the next year should plan experience turn out as expected, and prior to accounting for any contributions from the Province for missed indexing.
+The current service cost funding excess of \$86,747,000 for 2025 is the amount by which total member and employer required contributions are expected to exceed the Plan's current service cost and may be applied towards funding the Plan's going concern unfunded liability.

+We also note, however, that one year of interest at 5.80% on the current unfunded liability of \$1,441,690,000 amounts to \$83,618,000, and as such, the excess contributions of \$86,747,000 will go almost entirely to offset the growth from interest on the unfunded liability.
+Therefore, the unfunded liability is not expected to be materially paid down during the next year should plan experience turn out as expected, and prior to accounting for any contributions from the Province for missed indexing.

-The Income Tax Act and Regulations restrict employer contributions to those that are deemed "eligible".
+The ITA and Regulations restrict employer contributions to those that are deemed "eligible".
 In determining whether an employer contribution is an eligible contribution, the funded position of the Plan must be considered.
 If it is found that a Plan's actuarial surplus is greater than a certain threshold amount, then the employer's contributions may be restricted.
-For this Plan, this restriction does not apply as the Plan has an unfunded actuarial liability at December 31, 2023.
+For this Plan, this restriction does not apply as the Plan has an unfunded actuarial liability at December 31, 2024.

-Accordingly, we believe that the employer contributions to the Plan in respect of both current service and the current service cost funding excess, if made in accordance with the recommendations contained in this report, will meet the requirements of an "eligible contribution" as set forth in Section 147.2 of the Income Tax Act.
+Accordingly, we believe that the employer contributions to the Plan in respect of both current service and the current service cost funding excess, if made in accordance with the recommendations contained in this report, will meet the requirements of an "eligible contribution" as set forth in Section 147.2 of the ITA.

 We also note that contributions for all active Plan members exceed 9% of earnings.
 Paragraph 8503(4)(a) of the Income Tax Regulations (ITR), specifies a limit on the level of employee contributions that are eligible under a defined benefit pension plan.
 This limit is essentially 9% of earnings (the semantics of paragraph 8503(4)(a) are not quite that simple, but this is generally the result), including employee contributions made in respect of an unfunded liability (which are allowed under subsection 8501(6.1) of the ITR).
 Employee contributions in excess of 9% are not prohibited, but they require a Ministerial waiver through the Registered Plans Directorate.
-This waiver has been granted by CRA, as noted in their letter dated February 4, 2022, and is currently effective from January 1, 2021 until December 31, 2024.
+This waiver has been granted by CRA, as noted in their letter dated March 11, 2025, and is currently effective from January 1, 2024 until December 31, 2027.

-The total current service cost has changed from 16.21% of pensionable payroll for 2023 to 15.68% of pensionable payroll for 2024.
+The total current service cost has changed from 15.68% of pensionable payroll for 2024 to 15.60% of pensionable payroll for 2025.
 The sources of the changes are as follows: